|Unit||Index 2020=100, NSA|

 |Adjustments||Not Seasonally Adjusted|

-For the general index, we compute a seasonally adjusted counterpart.
+For the general index, we construct a seasonally adjusted counterpart.